Interstate 10: Alabama

 I-10 crosses over the border from Jackson County, Mississippi, and it goes through Mobile County in southwestern Alabama.
 In Mobile, I-10 is the southern terminus of I-65.
 In downtown Mobile, I-10 goes through one of the few highway tunnels in Alabama, the George Wallace Tunnel under the Mobile River.

 The speed limit of the eastbound approach is posted at 40 mph because of the sharp downward curve approaching the tunnel.
 The highway then crosses approximately 8 mi of the upper part of Mobile Bay on the Jubilee Parkway, a bridge that local people call the "Bayway".
 The highway is next to Battleship Parkway.
 On the other side of Mobile Bay, the highway goes through the suburban area of Baldwin County before passing through Malbis, Loxley, and then on to the Perdido River to cross over into Florida.

 Florida

 I-10 travels north of the cities of Pensacola and Tallahassee, serving the suburban areas within each respective city.
 In the former, a 6 mi spur route serves the downtown area, signed as I-110.
 Most of I-10 in Florida travels through some of the least-populated areas in the state, with large portions of I-10 west of I-295 in Jacksonville having only four lanes.

 In Jacksonville, as in Arizona, I-10 is designated as the Pearl Harbor Memorial Highway.
-The route ends at an interchange with I-95 northwest of Downtown Jacksonville.
+The route officially ends at the I-10/I-95 interchange northwest of Downtown Jacksonville.
 Throughout much of Florida, I-10 is also State Road 8 (SR 8), though it is not signed as such.
 (I-110 in Pensacola being known as SR 8A.)

 History

-While the highway has existed as far back as 1957, the last section of the entire route to be completed was a section of the Papago Freeway from both I-17 interchanges (including the Papago Freeway Tunnel) in Phoenix, which opened in 1990.